T1mmos/cards2.0/README.md

 This project's goal is to replicate the original as close as possible.
 [This](screenshots/solshow_orig_game.jpg) is a screenshot of the original game.

-The game is still unfinished as specific parts require are not yet developed.
+The game is still unfinished as specific parts require are not yet (fully) developed.
 Some examples:
 * Score system
 * Sounds
 * UI must be reworked to resemble the original game